mertmetin/Canadian-Twitter-users-and-tweets-datasets/README.md

 <li><b>Format:</b> SQL</li>
 </ul>

-<b>P.S: If you use this data for the academic purpose, please do not forget to cite/include this link in your paper.</b>
+<b>P.S: If you use any of these datasets for the academic purpose, please do not forget to cite/include this page's link in your paper.</b>

 1) We could only get last 100 friends and followers of a user because of the strict <a href="https://developer.twitter.com/en/docs/basics/rate-limiting.html">API limits</a>.
 2) Twitter does not expose users' gender information.
 We used API gender-api.com to get genders from names.